ory/docs/docs/kratos/concepts/index.md

 - A employee that uses a unique username + password to log in, with a cost center attached to their profile.

 This is possible in ORY Kratos by using [JSON Schemas for Identity Traits](./identity-user-model.md)

+### Forget passport-js, oidc-client, ...

+You can certainly write your own middleware to protect your API and Web endpoints but why should you?
+ORY Kratos integrates natively with ORY Oathkeeper, our Reverse Proxy, and defining Access Rules is as easy as writing a few lines of JSON / JSON5 / YAML!

+If you haven't seen the [Quickstart](../quickstart.md), we highly recommend checking that out!